Libya power struggle threatens post-Gaddafi unity

 The NTC has sent mixed messages to the brigades camped in the capital, with some officials thanking them for their help, but gently asking them to leave, while others insist they stay, arguing that they still have a role with Gaddafi still at large.

-The gunfire ringing out in Tripoli most days undermines efforts by Libya's new leaders to present a capital returning to normal and a country moving toward civilian, democratic rule.
+The gunfire ringing out in Tripoli most days undermines efforts by Libya's new leaders to present a capital returning to normal and a country moving towards civilian, democratic rule.

 Abdul Hakim Belhadj, an Islamist who once fought in Afghanistan, now heads Tripoli's military council.
 He must now impose order on former rebel forces, an NTC spokesman said.

 "Belhadj has challenges in front of him.
-He needs to design a structure, amalgamate the forces, with the executive branch and the defense ministry," said the spokesman, Jalal al-Gallal.
+He needs to design a structure, amalgamate the forces, with the executive branch and the defence ministry," said the spokesman, Jalal al-Gallal.

 But some brigades dispute Belhadj's authority, and now his military council is supposed to answer to a Supreme Security Committee for Tripoli that was set up this week.